 By C.J.
 Hirschfield

-Last month, ten documentary short subject films were short-listed for this year’s Oscars.
+In April, 2021, ten documentary short subject films were short-listed for this year’s Oscars.
 At their best, documentary shorts tell a compelling story that, while lacking in length (they must be under 40 minutes) still manage to grab and hold us, leaving us richer for the experience.

 By Andrea Chase